When a parcel fabric is created, the following attribute rules are created in parcel fabric feature classes:

 - In the Error Inspector window, click the Source drop-down arrow and choose Error Layers (Geodatabase).

 - Click the Evaluate Rules drop-down arrow and check the Validation check box.
-Choose options for the extent and whether you want to execute the evaluation asynchronously.
+Choose options for the extent and whether to execute the evaluation asynchronously.

 - Click Evaluate Rules to run the validation.